dr-jam/ObjectPoolRPG-Exercise/README.md

 * Within The SetUp Folder
   * `Attack.cs` - this file is only used for Stage 1 to do object pooling
   * `BattleHandler.cs` - this file generates the players and enemies within the combat and assigns the base attributes and skills (you will be changing this file later on)
+  * `CollisionController.cs` - this file is attached to each player and enemy prefab.
+It is used to detect any projectiles and destroys them on impact.
+You will be modifying this file to make it work for this assignment
 * Within The ToDo Folder
   * `BattleAction.cs` - this is where the combat simluation will happen (you will be editing this a lot)
   * `PhysicalSkill.cs` - this is a class that inherits from SkillsBase and serves as an example that you can use to create additional skills